What India Becoming the World's Most Populous Country Means

 Continued population growth in India and depopulation in China mean that India is now assuming the throne as the world’s most populous country.
 From population size alone, not much can be inferred about India’s future, but a deeper dive into its demographic dynamics shows that the country’s leaders need to move quickly to make the most of their favorable age structure and maximize the country’s opportunity for accelerated economic growth.

 India’s rapid fertility decline is emblematic of the global trend.
-As of 2022, 71 percent of countries had below-replacement fertility rates; in 2000 only 8 percent of countries did.
+As of 2022, half of the world's countries had below-replacement fertility rates; in 2000, just over one-third did.

 India’s population will keep growing, but its age composition is shifting.

 Decades of below-replacement fertility will set any country on the path toward shrinking, barring a large volume of immigration.
 China’s population has already begun to shrink but even with low fertility, India’s population grows by one million each month and it will be after mid-century before India begins to depopulate.
 That is because much of India’s growth is baked in from the past and driven by “population momentum,” which is the tendency of a population to keep growing even if fertility falls because the size of childbearing cohorts is relatively larger from when fertility was higher (more potential mothers).
 In fact, India’s population is so large that it will drive much of the expected increase in global population between now and mid-century.
 When the world hits 9 billion sometime around 2037, 1.6 billion people will be Indian.